dgaydukov/cert-aws/sa/files/sa.md

 ASG troubleshoot:
 * more than 1 policy triggered by single event -> in this case asg launch policy with the greater impact (if one policy add 2 ec2 and another 4 -> 4 ec2 would be added)
-* scale-out and scale-in triggered by single event -> in this case scale-out wins Hibernation (suspend-to-disk) - like OS sleep command, temporary store RAM in ebs volume, and restore RAM from ebs on wake-up (ebs volume must be large enough to store RAM and be encrypted).
+* scale-out and scale-in triggered by single event -> in this case scale-out wins Plz note that by itself auto scaling doesn't improve latency: if you need low latency look at elasticache/read replica/cloudfront.
+Hibernation (suspend-to-disk) - like OS sleep command, temporary store RAM in ebs volume, and restore RAM from ebs on wake-up (ebs volume must be large enough to store RAM and be encrypted).
 When wake-up happens:
 * ram is restored from ebs
 * all running processes are resumed